Softball at the 2015 Pacific Games

-Softball at the 2015 Pacific Games was held from 15–17 July 2015 at the Bisini Softball Diamonds.
+Softball at the 2015 Pacific Games was held from 15 to 17 July 2015 at the Bisini Softball Diamonds.
 Only two teams entered the women's tournament: American Samoa and hosts Papua New Guinea.

 The gold medal was decided by playing a best of three series, with Papua New Guinea winning 17–0 and 7–0 in the first two games.